sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 {{% /notice %}}

 Sensu's [catalog-api][16] command line interface (CLI) tool generates the [static Catalog API][2] to convert integration files into static API content that you can host on any HTTP web service.
-The Sensu web UI uses the generated API files to determine which integrations to display in the Sensu Catalog.
+The Sensu web UI uses the generated API files to determine which integrations to display in the catalog.

 Use the catalog-api tool to [generate a local Catalog API][18] for testing as you develop new integrations and to [build and run a private catalog][17].
 Integration files must be stored in a repository that follows the required [organizational framework][15].